gorilla-devs/ToS-Privacy/privacy-statement.md

 1. **What does this privacy statement cover?**

 This statement describes GORILLADEVS's customer privacy practices for our GORILLADEVS -branded global SSites, GORILLADEVS services, GORILLADEVS customer sales and marketing activities, and GORILLADEVS customer services and support functions, among others.
 This statement does not apply to GORILLADEVS employee data practices.
-We share your email address in hashed form with Overwolf Ltd., a third-party advertising platform that operates independently under its own privacy policy at <https://www.overwolf.com/legal/privacy>, for personalized advertising purposes.
-You can opt out at any time in Settings > Privacy.
+We share your email address in hashed form with Overwolf Ltd., a third-party advertising platform, for personalized advertising purposes.
+Overwolf operates independently under its own privacy policy, which you can review at <https://www.overwolf.com/legal/privacy>.
+Overwolf is not a party to this privacy statement.

+You may opt out of this data sharing at any time by adjusting your preferences in Settings > Privacy and opening the Overwolf Consent Management Platform (CMP).

 Please also note that certain GORILLADEVS Sites, or software experiences may have links to third-party Sites or services.
 In most cases, those third-party resources are subject to the privacy practices and policies of those third parties and not GORILLADEVS.